Sterol

 A sterol is any organic compound with a skeleton closely related to cholestan-3-ol and having a hydroxyl group at carbon 3.
 The simplest sterol is gonan-3-ol, which has a formula of C_{17}H_{28}O, and is derived from that of gonane by replacement of a hydrogen atom on C3 position by a hydroxyl group.
 It is therefore an alcohol of gonane.

 More generally, any compounds that contain the gonane structure, additional functional groups, and/or modified ring systems derived from gonane are called steroids.
 Therefore, sterols are a subgroup of the steroids.
-They occur naturally in most eukaryotes, including plants, animals, and fungi, and can also be produced by some bacteria (however likely with different functions).
-The most familiar type of animal sterol is cholesterol, which is vital to the structure of the cell membrane, and functions as a precursor to fat-soluble vitamins and steroid hormones.
+They occur naturally in most eukaryotes, including plants, animals, and fungi, and can also be produced by some bacteria (but likely with different functions).
+The most familiar type of animal sterol is cholesterol, which is vital to the structure of the cell membrane, and functions as a precursor to vitamin D and steroid hormones.
 While technically alcohols, sterols are classified by biochemists as lipids (fats in the broader sense of the term).

 Some sources make a distinction between sterols and stanols.
-In this context, the difference between them is analogous to the difference between cholesterol and cholestanol, in that sterols have a double bond between C-5 and C-6, while stanols have not.
+In this context, the difference between them is analogous to the difference between cholesterol and cholestanol, in that sterols have an unsaturated gonane skeleton, while stanols do not.
 (Note: The word stenol exists to exclusively refer to a sterol with a double bond in the main rings.
 However, usage of this word is rare outside of compounds such as cholestenol.)